 In accordance with the Campus Sex Crimes Prevention Act of 2000 and the Adam Walsh Child Protection and Safety Act of 2006 (42 U.S.C.
 16921), the university is providing a link to the State of New Mexico Sex Offender Registry.
 All sex offenders are required to register in the State of New Mexico and to provide notice to each institution of higher education in New Mexico at which the person is employed, carries a vocation or is a student, even if the student is taking classes online and is not physically present in the state.
-The registry is maintained by the State of New Mexico and can be found at http://www.nmsexoffender.dps.state.nm.us.
+The registry is maintained by the State of New Mexico and can be found at https://communitynotification.com.
 In addition to other legal requirements, any convicted sex offender who is a student or employee of the university is required to register with the university Police Department, as well as make notification to either the Registrar's Office (if a student) or the department head of their employing department (if an employee), or both (if both a student and an employee).
 They also must report any changes in their status, such as changing from student to employee, employee to student, or termination of employment.
-As of December 20, 2020, no known sex offenders lived on the NMSU Las Cruces campus based on a search of this database (see screenshot to the left).
+As of September 30, 2022, no known sex offenders live on the NMSU Las Cruces campus based on a search of this database.